ahmadlaiq/ahmadlaiq/README.md

 <h3 align="center">Full Stack Developer | Web & Mobile Automation </h3>

 A Full Stack Developer with 3 years of experience and an advocate for building high-quality, easy-to-use, and inclusive digital products.
 I am dedicated to utilizing modern technology to solve complex problems and drive business success.
-Collaboration, communication, and a commitment to continuous learning are integral to my approach.
 I stay up-to-date with the latest technologies, and am always eager to take on new challenges.

 - Working at: [@PetrokimiaGresik](https://petrokimia-gresik.com)
 - Working with: `Golang`, `Laravel`, `Vue.js`, `React.js`, and `Nuxt.js`.